 Other School’s Published Scholarships

 Colleges often publish established minimums to qualify for scholarships that state the required GPA and test scores required.
-They will also include income requirements for needs-based scholarships.
+They will also include income requirements for need-based scholarships.

 Brian also suggests applying to more schools than you are considering because you may get offered a scholarship from a school you weren’t expecting.
 For example, was accepted to Cornell, Emery, and Washington University.
 Cornell offered no aid, Emery offered some, but Washington University offered a full ride.